Zydnar/mws-restaurant-stage-3/README.md

 ```bash
 node app.js
 ```
-By default server will be available at:  [http://localhost:1337](http://localhost:1337)
+By default application will be available at:  [http://localhost:1337](http://localhost:1337)

 ### Notes to reviewer